This post may contain affiliate links. Please see my disclosure policy for details.

 The tribes here won’t charge you money for pictures and they’re also super friendly.

-For more information and to keep your eyes peeled for a 2019 programme, see the official webpage here.
+For more information and to keep your eyes peeled for next year’s programme, see the official webpage here.